 Canada: excludes entries by land same-day via the USA.
 ‘Other North America’ includes arrivals from the Caribbean.

 China: includes overnight and same-day travellers.
 The notation of ‘China’ refers to the People’s Republic of China.
 Arrivals from border areas have been included in international arrivals since September 2016.
 As a result, the data cannot be compared with those of previous years after this statistical change.

 Guam: arrivals by air only.

 Hawaii: arrivals by air only.

-Hong Kong SAR: includes same-day travellers.
+Hong Kong SAR: includes overnight and same-day travellers.